TacticalMetaphysics/Lisien/lisien/design.rst

 holding past values.
 Every combination of a branch and a variable has its own ``TurnDict``.

+To support use in games, Lisien needs a convenient interface for expressing things moving around.
+The user needs to be able to tell an entity to find a path to another place, and *follow* it, and Lisien needs to take care of that.

 So, the algorithm for finding the present effective value of some variable is as follows: